 Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP).
 MassDEP inspects our system for its technical, financial, and managerial capacity to provide safe drinking water to you.
 To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operations of our system.
-As part of our ongoing commitment to you, last year we made the following improvements to our system: Park Street Project: we abandoned the old 6" main and tied the customers into the newer 12" main.
-Morgan Street Project: installed 10" water main from Mary Lyon Drive to the Granby town line, added hydrants and installed water services.
-Converted Hydrants old to new, new water main placed from Morgan to Granby town line.
+As part of our ongoing commitment to you, last year we made the following improvements to our system:

+Extensive leak detection and repair, valve maintenance District wide, and Converted Hydrants old to new.